Do We Need Subsidiarity in Software?: Methodology

-The interviews were conducted in person or on Zoom (with cameras turned on) by the first author and took a semi-structured format.
-Participants were first introduced to the benefits and tradeoffs of data privacy and sharing data with tech companies.
-Then, for each of the six software platform types --- operating systems, browsers, email applications, search engines, social media, and chat applications --- participants were led through a thought exercise where they envisioned why it might be necessary for data on those types of applications to be controlled at the platform, community, or user level, as defined in Section \ref{sec:theory}.
 The purpose of the thought exercise was to prepare the participants to identify what they think is the necessary level of control for data on that type of software application, and to understand participant motivations for choosing that level of control.
-The interviewer let the participants come up with their own examples first, but if the participants struggled to come up with examples the interviewer provided some of their own examples in order to help the participant make an informed decision.
-After the thought exercise, the participant was invited to identify which level of control is the lowest level possible and highest level necessary for that type of software application.
+The interviewer let the participants come up with their own examples first.
+The interviewer had her own examples on hand if the participant struggled in order to help the participant make an informed decision.
+For consistency across participants, even if the participant did not struggle to come up with examples, the interviewer shared all her examples after the participant finished brainstorming.
+Examples of these for search engines included personalization for a better user experience and advertising to make the product free at the platform level of control, blocking unsafe sites from search results at the community level, and privacy, especially privacy for sensitive data, at the user level.
+Examples for all platforms are included in the aforementioned interview guide.
+After the thought exercise, the participant was invited to identify which level of control is simultaneously the lowest level possible and highest level necessary for that type of software application.
 Participants distinguished between the cases of personal use and group use (encompassing usage in circumstances such as workplaces, schools, and special interest communities) in their responses.